m-hassantahir/Sales-Data-Analysis/README.md

-I start by cleaning my data.
+I start the project by importing 12 monthly csv files into python.
+I used glob package for this.

+The next step was to clean the data.
 Tasks during this section include:

-Dropping NaN values from my DataFrame
+1. Dropping NaN values from my DataFrame
-Removing rows based on a specific condition
+2. Removing rows based on a specific condition
-Changing the type of columns (using to_numeric, to_datetime, astype) Once I've cleaned up my data, I move on to the data exploration section.
+3. Changing the type of columns (using to_numeric, to_datetime, astype)

+Once I've cleaned up my data, I move on to the data exploration section.
 Here, I explore five high-level business questions related to the data:

-What was the best month for sales?
+1. What was the best month for sales?
 How much was earned during that month?
-Which city sold the most product?
+2. Which city sold the most product?
-What time should I display advertisements to maximize the likelihood of customers buying products?
+3. What time should I display advertisements to maximize the likelihood of customers buying products?
-Which products are most often sold together?
+4. Which products are most often sold together?
-What product sold the most?
+5. What product sold the most?
 Why do I think it sold the most?

 To answer these questions, I utilize various pandas and matplotlib methods, including:

-Concatenating multiple CSVs together to create a new DataFrame (using pd.concat) Adding new columns
+1. Concatenating multiple CSVs together to create a new DataFrame (using pd.concat)
+2. Adding new columns
-Parsing cells as strings to create additional columns (using the .str accessor) Applying custom functions to elements using the .apply() method Performing aggregate analysis using groupby
+3. Parsing cells as strings to create additional columns (using the .str accessor)
+4. Applying custom functions to elements using the .apply() method
+5. Performing aggregate analysis using groupby
-Creating bar charts and line graphs to visualize the results Labeling the graphs for clarity
+6. Creating bar charts and line graphs to visualize the results
+7. Labeling the graphs for clarity